Bob Warman - Presenter

 My journey with ITV has taken me to Bristol where I worked as a producer, presenter and reporter for four years before moving back home to the Midlands.

-I currently present the early morning news bulletins for ITV News Central which airs during ITV's breakfast programme Daybreak.
+I currently present the early morning news bulletins for ITV News Central which airs during ITV's breakfast programme Good Morning Britain.

 I live in Warwickshire with my husband and little boy.
 Outside of work, I love dancing to the tunes of Zumba and at the weekends, I bring people together to prepare food for the homeless.